atsign-foundation/at_protocol/specification/atsign_protocol_specification.old.md

  }
 ```

-If the operation is to lookup the metadata and the data together then the result
+If the operation is to look up the metadata and the data together then the
-should be wrapped in a JSON in the following format:
+result should be wrapped in a JSON in the following format:

 `data:<Value and Metadata in a JSON>`